SametSisartenep/libstl/readme.md

 # libstl

-Libstl provides a parser for the STL (binary) file format.
+Libstl provides a parser for the STL text and binary file formats.